-The Company was incorporated with authorised capital of £50,000 comprising 50,000 ordinary shares of £1 each.
+The Company was incorporated with authorised share capital of £50,000 comprising 50,000 ordinary shares of £1 each.

-On incorporation, 2 subscriber shares were fully paid up and on 13th May, 2002, 49,998 ordinary shares were partly paid to 25 pence.
+On incorporation, 1 subscriber share was subscribed for by each of Permanent Holdings Limited and SFM Corporate Services Limited.
+On 3rd February 2004, the subscriber shares were fully paid up, and 49,998 ordinary shares were partly paid to 25 pence by Permanent Holdings Limited.